GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/flyte/README.md

 Note that the certificate provisioning may take some time.
 Also, it's up to you to configure the DNS records to point to the static IP allocated for the Ingress in the first step of this section.

 At this step, you should be able to access the Flyte dashboard via the domain you specified.
-But the application is not secured yet.
-Let's do that next.
+The only problem is that the application is not secured.
+Flyte supports OAuth2 and OpenId Connect authentication, and you can follow the [official guide](https://docs.flyte.org/en/latest/deployment/configuration/auth_setup.html) to configure it.
+Otherwise, when authentication is not needed, you might consider using [Identity-Aware Proxy](https://cloud.google.com/iap/docs) to just limit access to the dashboard.
+The next section will guide you through this process.

-## Configure OAuth Consent Screen and create OAuth 2.0 client
+## Limit access to the Flyte dashboard using Identity-Aware Proxy

-Before securing the application with Identity-Aware Proxy (IAP), ensure that the OAuth consent screen is configured.
+Start by ensuring that the OAuth consent screen is configured.
 Go to the [IAP page](https://console.cloud.google.com/security/iap) and click "Configure consent screen" if prompted.

 Next, create an OAuth 2.0 client ID by visiting the [Credentials page](https://console.cloud.google.com/apis/credentials) and selecting "Create OAuth client ID".
 Use the "Web application" type and proceed with the creation.
 Use the Client ID and secret to create a Secret in the Kubernetes cluster: